inexorgame-obsolete/wiki-mirror/Home.md

 ## The Vision

-There are possibilities only an open-source game can offer.
+There are opportunities only an open-source game can offer.
-There are ways only those can walk, who are not afraid of their ideas being stolen.
+There are paths only those can walk who do not fear theft of their work.

 We want to create a game which allows people to create the game.
-To make it their own.
 To have fun learning continuously more stuff as they dig deeper into making it their own.
-And also: to develop the right mindset to attack challenging opportunities.
+To develop the right mindset to attack challenging problems.
-This includes doing stuff cooperatively.
+To work and create cooperatively in a team rather than on your own.

+Those who see it as enhancement when someone else starts working with their creation will find their place in this project.
 Inexor will always try to bring people together.

 _See also:_